-David talks about keeping your introduction to your song short and simple, but keep it interesting by capturing the listener’s attention by adding new musical ideas.
+David talks about keeping your introduction to your song short and simple but keeping it interesting by capturing the listener’s attention by adding new musical ideas.

 A hit should also feature elements of repetition whether it’s exploited through lyrical content, melody or musical ideas.
 If you can create an iconic hook that can be repeated in a variety of different musical settings throughout the song you are well on your way to capturing your listeners attention.
 David states that the key to a hit song is to have a good balance of repetition and diversity, to maintain interest throughout the song.

-Dynamics are almost essential to creating a hit song as it can add elements of diversity that evokes emotion within a track.
-Without dynamic range you are more likely to lose the interest of the listener.
-For me it’s all about creating tension and then releasing that tension in an explosive manner.
+Dynamics are almost essential to creating a hit song as they can add elements of diversity that evoke emotion within a track.
+Without dynamic range, you are more likely to lose the interest of the listener.
+For me, it’s all about creating tension and then releasing that tension in an explosive manner.

 If you want to find out more about this in detail, check this video with David Penn out.